MKT Distillery's new signature item is saving lives in the community

 But four years into the business, there's another recipe gaining attention that's not made for consumption.
 "We have done 3,000 gallons of it," Jessett said.

 The liquid is alcohol, and even stores in a signature MKT Distillery bottle.
 For months, Jessett's given it to other owners, customers, and law enforcement members.
-But it isn't something they can't drink.
+But it isn't something they can drink.

 It's sanitizer to help them stay safe during the pandemic.
 "We haven't made any money off of this process," Jessett said.
 "We do this to protect our community."